SatDump/SatDump/docs/pages/ImageProductExpression.md

 The output alignment and size will be dictated by the first channel found in the equation.
 Therefore `ch2, ch2, ch1` will lead to `ch2` being used as the output size/offset, while `ch1 * 0 + ch2, ch2, ch1` will generate the same output but using `ch1` as an output reference.
 This behaviour can be overwritten by explicitely specifying `ref_channel=1` if necessary.
 Do note said channel *must* be part of the expression still.

-## Wavelength/Frequency/Polarization-based Channel selection
+## Wavelength/Frequency/Polarization/Bandwidth-based Channel selection

 A lot of composites are common between several instruments, and re-writing them for each can be cumbersome.
-Instead, it is possible to automatically select a channel by specifying a wavelength or frequency.
+Instead, it is possible to automatically select a channel by specifying a wavelength/frequency, bandwidth and polarization.

 Using `{10.4um}` will select the channel closest to 10.4um in the loaded instrument, and effectively will be getting replaced by `4` or whatever the actual channel number is.
 If you had `ch{10.4um}`, this would become `ch4`.